 A loving and nurturing environment is provided at IPC for children and their families to learn and grow in their faith and to become active participants in the church community.

-Starting January 9, children will gather on Sundays for Atrium as we share developmentally-guided Christian religious formation inspired by Catechesis methods where the focus is on the contemplation and enjoyment of God.
+Children gather on Sundays for Atrium as we share developmentally-guided Christian religious formation inspired by Catechesis methods where the focus is on the contemplation and enjoyment of God.

 What is Catechesis of the Good Shepherd?

 Catechesis of the Good Shepherd is a Montessori-based method of spiritual formation for children, and this program serves the three to ten-year-old children at IPC as their Sunday school.
 It is a religious experience shared by children and adults listening to God’s word together.
 The children work in an atrium, which is a special classroom prepared with hands-on lessons to help them explore the Bible and our Presbyterian worship practices.

 The central parable of Level I catechesis is the Good Shepherd, who calls us by name.
 The 3 to 6-year-old child is ripe for relationship, and in catechesis they learn and grow in Jesus’ love for us, his sheep.
 The True Vine is the central parable for Level II.
 Through questions and discussion we think about how Jesus and the word of God is our sap, and just as it feeds the plant, it feeds us and our lives.
 When we “remain on the vine,” we bear fruit.
 As the children grow and develop in the six to ten-year-old age group, they are gaining a greater capacity to place themselves in the context of time and contemplate their role in the world and God’s kingdom.